-In December 2020, Shift4 Payments, Inc. issued an aggregate \$690.0 million of convertible senior notes due 2025 to qualified institutional buyers in an offering exempt from registration under the Securities Act.
-The Company received net proceeds, after deducting initial purchasers' discounts and estimated offering expenses, of approximately \$673.6 million from the Convertible Notes Offering.
-The net proceeds of the 2025 Notes Offering, together with cash on hand, will be used for general corporate purposes.
+In December 2020, Shift4 Payments, Inc. issued an aggregate \$690.0 million of Convertible Senior Notes due 2025 ("2025 Convertible Notes") to qualified institutional buyers in an offering exempt from registration under the Securities Act.
+The Company received net proceeds, after deducting initial purchasers' discounts and estimated offering expenses, of approximately \$673.6 million from the offering of the 2025 Convertible Notes.
+The net proceeds of the 2025 Convertible Notes, together with cash on hand, will be used for general corporate purposes.